ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/discovery/deploy/README.md

 host**.
 They are not installed by tests or CI.
 Packaging and local validation do not establish production authorization or live AI acceptance.

+See [production acceptance](ACCEPTANCE.md) for the owner decisions, saved-run verification command and distinction between automated evidence and approval.

 ## Release inputs and gates

 An operational owner must agree the candidate scope, source quotas, private